george-popoiu/JNotes/README.md

 Important !!
 ============

+The first connection to the database takes around 20 seconds.
+Subsequent connections take around 2 seconds.
 JNotes.zip contains the executable .jar file as well as the Apache Derby Embedded database files.
  You must keep JNotes.jar in the same folder as myDB, otherwise the app